romz-pl/romzdb/src/buffer/README.md

 to search the buffer.
 Since this is a frequent event, the search strategy implemented must be efficient.
 This is implemented as hash table.

+## Replacement algorithms for the database buffer

+1. The goal of each replacement algorithm is the minimization of the buffer fault rate for a given buffer size and allocation.

+2. If a logical reference to the buffer fails, a page in the buffer must be selected for replacement to make room for the requested page.
+Although a comparable problem arises in OS virtual memory management, there are some important
+differences:

+   * Any virtual memory page can be replaced at any time, because every reference is done by address translation hardware.
+However, in order to guarantee their addressability, some database pages can be fixed in the database buffer and are not eligible for replacement.

+   * A FIX-UNFIX interval of a database page, in which the calling system component issues addressing operations to data objects within that page, is treated as one database page reference.
+However, in OS memory management, every machine instruction touching the page is a page reference, resulting in substantially different replacement decisions.

+3. Replacement algorithms can be classified into prepaging algorithms and demand paging algorithms.

+   * Prepaging algorithms fetch not only the requested page, but also m additional pages that are physically close to the requested page, thus saving considerable access time, compared to (m + 1) individual accesses.

+   * Demand paging algorithms fetch only the requested page when there is a page fault.

+4. Replacement algorithms replace the buffer page having the lowest probability of rereference.
+They usually rely on the characteristics of the past reference string in order to extrapolate future reference behavior.
+Their general assumption is that there is locality of reference; that is, recent reference behavior is a good indicator for the near future.
+Hence, the age and the references of a buffer page can be applied as suitable criteria to predict future reference behavior.
+By using logical references as units of time, the age of a page can be measured in an appropriate way.

+   * The algorithm FIFO (first-in, first-out) replaces the oldest buffer page.
+Independent of its reference frequency, the age of a page since the first reference is the only decision criterion.
+Hence, FIFO is only appropriate for sequential access behavior.

+   * The algorithm LFU (least frequently used) replaces the buffer page with the lowest reference frequency.
+Reference counters (RC) are needed to record all references to a buffer page.
+When a page is fetched, the corresponding RC is initialized to 1; every rereference increments it by 1.
+When replacement is necessary, the buffer page with the smallest value of RC is chosen; a tie is resolved by some mechanism.
+In this strict LFU realization, the age of a page is not taken into account at all; pages with very high reference activity during a short interval can obtain such high RC values that they will never be displaced, even if they are never referenced again.
+For this reason, the pure LFU mechanism should not be implemented in a database environment.

+   * The algorithm LRU (least recently used ) replaces the buffer page that was least recently used, and can be explained easily by means of a so-called LRU stack.
+   The replacement decision is determined by which page is referenced and by the age of each buffer page since its most recent reference.
+The FIX mechanism for pages causes LRU to be optionally implemented by two versions, depending on how the term “used” is interpreted, as
+      * least recently referenced, or
+      * least recently unfixed.
+   The version considering the UNFIX time is preferable in DBMS buffer management because FIX phases can last a very long time due to delays caused by a transaction’s blocking times and action interrupts.
+Thus, only this (UNFIX time) version guarantees the intended observation of the basic LRU idea.

+   * The CLOCK algorithm attempts to simulate LRU behavior by means of a simpler implementation.
+CLOCK is a modification of the FIFO mechanism.
+   A use-bit is added to every buffer page, indicating whether or not the page was referenced during the recent circulation of the selection pointer.
+The page to be replaced is determined by the stepwise examination of the use-bits.
+Encountering a l-bit causes a reset to 0 and the move of the selection pointer to the next page.
+The first page found with a O-bit is the victim for replacement.

+   * In combining the idea of LFU with the implementation of CLOCK, the basic version of GCLOCK (generalized CLOCK) arises.
+The use-bit of a buffer page Pi is replaced by a reference counter (RC).
+References to Pi increment the corresponding counter RC(i).
+In the basic GCLOCK version, RC(i) is initialized to 1 upon first fetch of Pi and incremented by 1 at each rereference of Pi.
+   When a buffer fault occurs, a circular search is initiated, decrementing stepwise the reference counters until the first with a value of 0 is found.
+   This method accomplishes an essential improvement compared to a pure LFU algorithm.
+Nevertheless, this basic GCLOCK version tends to replace the youngest buffer pages, independent of their type and actual probability of rereference.
+   To improve this undesired behavior, a number of variations were introduced.

 ## References

 1. W. EFFELSBERG, T. HAERDER, "Principles of Database Buffer Management"